open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 telemetry.
 Read on to learn how to use this data to diagnose and troubleshoot Collector issues.

-## Enabling observability internal to the Collector
+## Activate internal telemetry in the Collector

-By default, the Collector exposes service telemetry in two ways:
+By default, the Collector exposes its own telemetry in two ways:

 - Internal [metrics](#configure-internal-metrics) are exposed using a Prometheus interface which defaults to port `8888`.
-- [Logs](#configure-internal-logs) are emitted to `stdout`.
+- [Logs](#configure-internal-logs) are emitted to `stdout` by default.

-[Traces](#configure-internal-traces) are not exposed by default but two feature gates offer experimental support for a configuration based on the OpenTelemetry Configuration schema.
+[Traces](#configure-internal-traces) are not exposed by default.
+Two feature gates offer experimental support for a configuration based on the OpenTelemetry Configuration schema.

 ### Configure internal metrics